-She says ” I am great.
+After completing the programme she says ” I am great.
 Things are going very well.
 I am having, dare I say it, good sex!
 Not just penetration.
 I feel strong and confident with a sense of power I have never had and it’s great.
-The impact the Thrive Programme has gone way beyond curing my vaginismus and I will be eternally grateful.
+The impact the Thrive Programme has gone way beyond curing my vaginismus and I will be eternally grateful”.

 Below, she has kindly answered some questions about vaginismus and how she successfully overcame it…

 How did having vaginismus affect you?

 Vaginismus had a profound effect on me.
 I had suffered for many years and numerous relationships had been affected.
 My confidence was low and I felt unwomanly.
 It was always on my mind and I thought about it a lot.
 It really did consume and preoccupy me

 What made you decide to do the Cure your Vaginismus and Thrive Programme, rather than any other intervention?

 I had tried other interventions before; counselling, isolated dilator use and reading lots about the causes of vaginismus, none of which had much impact other than to make me feel more desperately sad when they didn’t work.
 After years of ignoring the problem I reached a point after meeting a new partner when I knew I had to try again.
 Reading about the Cure your Vaginismus and Thrive Programme it seemed too good to be true be honest but I wanted to try.
 The testimonials were outstanding and I felt really inspired and excited that it might actually work

 What sort of effort did you have to put into the programme in order to make it a success?